kwaldenphd/facial-recognition/README.md

 Clearview AI is facing a number of lawsuits related to its facial recognition technology and partnerships with law enforcement.

 For more background on Clearview AI:
-- Ryan Mac, Caroline Haskins, Brianna Sacks, and Logan McDonald, ["Kashmir Hill, "Surveillance Nation: How A Facial Recognition Tool Found Its Way Into Hundreds Of US Police Departments, Schools, And Taxpayer-Funded Organizations"](https://www.buzzfeednews.com/article/ryanmac/clearview-ai-local-police-facial-recognition) *BuzzFeed News* (6 April 2021).
+- Ryan Mac, Caroline Haskins, Brianna Sacks, and Logan McDonald, ["Surveillance Nation: How A Facial Recognition Tool Found Its Way Into Hundreds Of US Police Departments, Schools, And Taxpayer-Funded Organizations"](https://www.buzzfeednews.com/article/ryanmac/clearview-ai-local-police-facial-recognition) *BuzzFeed News* (6 April 2021).
 - New York Times reporter Kashmir Hill has been reporting on Clearview AI and facial recognition tech for over a year.
 [Link to an archive of her work in the Times](https://www.nytimes.com/by/kashmir-hill).

 A few specific lawsuits.